 What is the PMP Exam?

 The PMP exam is a part of the accreditation to become a Project Management Professional.
 For project managers, the PMP certification is considered important, and is widely recognized.
 Eligibility to take the exam depends on strict requirements.
 After receiving a PMP certification, professionals can maintain it through a Continuing Certification Requirements (CCR) program.
 In an article which compared the salary increase per certification in the technology industry, PMP certifications resulted in the highest increase in salary.
 Many employers now require this certification for certain positions.

 The Top 5 PMP Prep Books

-PMP certification courses are available and offered by certification prep providers, like, Simplilearn and Skillsoft.
-For those who wish to study by themselves, PMP exam prep books are affordable and easily accessible.
-Below are the top 5 books we selected based on the following criteria: alignment with the knowledge areas in the PMBOK 5th edition, structure, customer reviews and accuracy.
+PMP certification courses are available and offered by many learning companies such as Master of Project Academy and PMTraining.
+For those who opt to self-study or who want more references, PMP exam prep books are affordable and accessible resources.
+Below are the top 5 we have selected based on several criteria such as alignment with the latest PMBOK edition, publishing date, customer reviews, and structure, among others.

-4. PMP Exam Prep Questions, Answers, & Explanations: 1000+ PMP Practice Questions with Detailed Solutions
+4. PMP Exam Prep: Questions, Answers, & Explanations